antoninofurnari/antoninofurnari.github.io/content/talks/iccv2025_sgg.md

 ---
-title: "Talk at ICCV 2025 Workshop on Scene Graphs and Graph Representation Learning"
+title: "Action-Centric Graphs for Procedural Video Understanding"
 date: 2025-09-05
 when: "20 Oct.
 2025"
 venue: "ICCV 2025 Workshop on Scene Graphs and Graph Representation Learning"